-She was born in 1797 as Isabella Baumfree.
-When she was 9, she was sold along with a herd of sheep for $100.
-She was sold several more times during her life.
+At just 9 years old, she was sold along with a herd of sheep for $100.
+She was later sold several more times through her lifetime.

 The farm owner forced her to marry another slave on the farm to increase the number of slaves he owned.
 Her three children were born from this marriage: Peter, Elizabeth, and Sophia.

 In 1826, her owner broke an agreement they made to release her.
 She decided to escape with her daughter Sophia.
 Years later, she said,

 Shortly after her escape, she found out that her five-year-old son, Peter, was illegally sold into slavery in Alabama.